peter88213/yw-cnv/docs/template/help.md

 -   The document is placed in the same folder as the yWriter project.
 -   Document's **filename**: `<yW project name_brf_synopsis>.odt`.
--   Only "normal" chapters and scenes are exported.
-Chapters and scenes marked "unused", "todo" or "notes" are not exported.
+-   Only "normal" chapters and scenes are imported.
+Chapters and scenes marked "unused", "todo" or "notes" are not imported.
--   Only scenes that are intended for RTF export in yWriter will be exported.
+-   Only scenes that are intended for RTF export in yWriter will be imported.
+-   Titles of scenes beginning with `<HTML>` or `<TEX>` are not imported.
 -   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yWriter.
 Such headings are considered as "part" headings.